awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- |
 |  `kms:KeyOrigin`  |  String  |  `CreateKey` CMK resource operations  |  IAM policies Key policies and IAM policies  |

 The `kms:KeyOrigin` condition key controls access to operations based on the value of the `Origin` property of the CMK that is created by or used in the operation\.
+It works as a resource condition or a request condition\.

 You can use this condition key to control access to the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation based on the value of the [Origin](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html#KMS-CreateKey-request-Origin) parameter in the request\.
 Valid values for `Origin` are `AWS_KMS`, `AWS_CLOUDHSM`, and `EXTERNAL`\.